sarrathamine/backend-engineer-test/README.md

 1. Overlapping months of experience with the same skill(s) should not be counted twice, see [assets/months-overlap.png](./assets/months-overlap.png)
 2. All professional experiences `startDate` and `endDate` values will be on the first day of the month.
-3. You script will be executed like this : `node exercise.js`
+3. You script will be executed like this : `python exercise.py`
-4. We're using node 8.11.3 for the execution
+4. We're using python 3 for the execution
-5. You can use any npm package you want
+5. You can use any libraries you want, please provide requirements.txt
 6. If there's an error in the json file, exit without printing anything
 7. The duration in months should be rounded